cuckoosandbox/cuckoo/docs/book/usage/utilities.rst

     We used to have longstanding issues with ``./utils/process.py`` randomly freezing up and ``./utils/process2.py`` only being able to handle PostgreSQL-based databases.
-These two commands have now been merged into one Cuckoo App and no longer shows signs of said issues or limitations.
+These two commands have now been merged into one Cuckoo App and no longer show signs of said issues or limitations.

 For bigger Cuckoo setups it is recommended to separate the results processing from the Cuckoo analyses.
 It is also possible to re-generate a Cuckoo report,